 East Waste will continue to provide kerbside collection services as per current on-going arrangements.
 This includes kerbside bin and hard waste collections.

-PLEASE NOTE: We are unable to take calls at this time due to our customer service staff working from home so please direct any enquiries as per below:
+PLEASE NOTE: We have limited customer service staff able to take calls at this time, due to our customer service staff working from home, so please direct any enquiries as per below:

 For all hard waste or mattress collection bookings CLICK HERE

 To report a missed bin collection CLICK HERE